On December 20th, 2015 the China-Australia Free Trade Agreement (ChAFTA) came into effect after more than a decade of careful negotiations.

 If your goods are covered under the new ChAFTA tariff rules, then you’ll need to prepare a Certificate of Origin (COO) from China to be presented to the Australian Customs and Inspection Department.
 Here’s an example of a COO:

-This COO will need to be authorised by one of these two relevant bodies:
+This COO will need to be authorized by one of these two relevant bodies:

 - The China Council for the Promotion of International Trade